Western Australian radioactive capsule incident: Timeline

 On 10 January 2023, the capsule was packed in order for repair works to be carried out in Perth.

 Between 11 and 14 January, the capsule left Rio Tinto's Gudai-Darri mine for transport.
 The package that was supposed to contain the capsule arrived in Perth on 16 January and was unloaded and placed into secure storage.
 The package was unpacked for inspection on 25 January; the inspection found that one of four mounting bolts and all screws on the gauge were missing, and the capsule itself was also missing.
 Authorities surmised that the bolt had worked loose because of vibrations during the 1,400 km journey, and then the capsule had fallen through the bolt hole.

 On the evening of 25 January, the Department of Fire and Emergency Services (DFES) was notified of the missing capsule by the Western Australia Police Force.

 The Chief Health Officer of Western Australia, Andrew Robertson, held an emergency press conference, with DFES issuing an "urgent public health warning" on 27 January.
 Members of the public were warned to observe a safe distance of 5 m if they found the capsule, and drivers who had recently used the Great Northern Highway were asked to check their vehicle tyres in case it was lodged in the tread.

 A search was carried out after the capsule was reported missing, with more than 100 personnel involved.
-The DFES Agency flew out scientists from the eastern states to operate a Gieger Counter.
+The DFES Agency flew out scientists from the eastern states to operate a Geiger Counter.
 Agencies assisting the search included the Australian Radiation Protection and Nuclear Safety Agency, WA Police, DFES, and the Australian Nuclear Science and Technology Organisation.

 The capsule was found next to a road on 1 February, 74 km south of Newman by a search crew vehicle travelling past it at 70 km/h.
 The presence was noticed when the detection equipment picked up radiation emitted by the capsule.
 Authorities said it was unlikely it caused harm to anyone in the time it was lost.